-You might be tempted to pull from your stash of plastic candy molds to make resin crafts, but I will save you the disappointment.
-The resin will cure but stay forever stuck in your mold.
+You might be tempted to use plastic candy molds to make resin crafts, but I’ll save you the disappointment.
+While your resin will cure, it will stay forever stuck in your candy mold.
 And the same applies to candle molds.
-You can see what happened when I try to form resin in a soap mold.
-Hint — it didn’t go well.
+You can see what happened when I tried to form resin in a soap mold.

-So now that we know what doesn’t make suitable molds for resin, what should you look for?
+So now that you know what doesn’t make suitable molds for resin, what does make good molds for resin?

 The molds we sell are made with silicone or polypropylene plastic.
-Both types of molds are flexible and release resin easily.
-Not only do we have them in a bunch of different shapes and designs, but they are meant to be reused.
+Both types of molds are flexible and release resin quickly.
+Not only do we have them in a bunch of different shapes and designs, but they’re reusable.

-How do I know if my resin molds will make a glossy finish?
+How do you know if your resin molds will make a glossy finish?

-What if my molds for resin don’t have a shiny finish?
+What if your molds for resin don’t have a shiny finish?

-Can you use silicone baking molds for resin?
+Can you use silicone baking molds with resin?

 So, while the easy answer is yes, you may not be happy with the finish.
-Baking molds usually produce a frosted or cloudy surface, requiring extra steps to give the resin a glossy finish if that’s what you want.
+Baking molds usually produce a frosted or cloudy surface.
+That means you need to take extra steps to give your resin a glossy finish.

 Can I make my own molds for resin?

-Yes, you can!
+Yes, you can.
 The easiest way to do this is to use two-part silicone mold putty.
-Simply ‘eyeball’ an equal amount of the two parts and blend together with your hands.
+Simply ”eyeball” an equal amount of the two parts and blend them together with your hands.
 Then, form the putty around the item you want to mold.

-Pro tip: If you want the resin to cast shiny with your DIY molds, then make sure the thing you’re molding also has a glossy finish.
+💡 Pro tip: If you want the resin to cast shiny with your DIY molds, make sure the thing you’re molding also has a glossy finish.

 How do you keep molds for resin in top shape?

-What resin should I use for my resin molds?
+What resin should you use for resin molds?

-You will get the best results by using a casting resin.
-Casting resin and molds for resin go together like peanut butter and chocolate!
 Casting resins mix in a thin consistency, which allows bubbles to escape quickly.
-That means you can pour them in deep layers or intricate patterns with less of a chance that you will trap bubbles.
+That means you can pour it in deep layers or intricate patterns with less of a chance that you will trap bubbles.